Pola5h/FlagIcons/README.md

 |      Åland Islands       |           ax           |

 #### Language List With Code
-[The language flags are selected based on the country with the highest number of speakers of that language.
-For example, while Bangla is spoken in both Bangladesh and India, the flag of Bangladesh is used for Bangla because it has more speakers there.]
+The language flags are selected based on the country with the highest number of speakers of that language.
+For example, while Bangla is spoken in both Bangladesh and India, the flag of Bangladesh is used for Bangla because it has more speakers there.

+[If you can't see the table, visit GitHub repo]

 |    Language Name    |    Language Code    |    Country Name    |    Country Code    |
 |---------------------|---------------------|--------------------|--------------------|